oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 **11:00 am - Using React to Customize Your Auth0 User Experience**<br/>
 Brandon Weber, CTO, [Basis Theory](https://basistheory.com/)

->React with Auth0 offers a powerful way to bring CI/CD, automation, and customization to your identity workflows.
+>React with Auth0 by Okta offers a powerful way to bring CI/CD, automation, and customization to your identity workflows.
 With a simple app in React, we used a modern tool chain to build our identity UI, and leverage the Auth0 Deploy CLI Tool to automatically push those changes live.
-In this session, we'll show how we use React to style our sign-up and sign-in user flows in concert with Auth0.
+In this session, we'll show how we use React to style our sign-up and sign-in user flows in concert with Auth0 by Okta.

 **1:45 pm - HTTP Security Headers Refresher**<br/>
-Amin Abbaspour, Lead Solutions Architect, Auth0 by Okta
+Amin Abbaspour, Lead Solutions Architect, Okta

 >Here's a developer-friendly refresher on how to harden website and browser security leveraging extended HTTP headers.
 We'll cover CORS, HSTS, CSP and more.